 We welcome you to explore and enjoy our beautiful preserves, keeping in mind that you are a temporary visitor to the homes of many plants and animals.

-Please note that pets are NOT allowed at the following preserves: Woollam Family Nature Preserve, Sally Stebbins Nature Preserve, Thorne Swift Nature Preserve, and the Waldron Fen Nature Preserve.
+Please note that pets are not allowed at the following preserves: Woollam Family Nature Preserve, Sally Stebbins Nature Preserve, Thorne Swift Nature Preserve, and the Waldron Fen Nature Preserve.

 Public parks are generally established to handle more intensive use than our nature preserves and are maintained by the state and local governments across the North.
-Those parks which have been established with help from the Conservancy are identified.
+Those parks which have been founded with help from the Conservancy are identified.
 Please refer to the rules and regulations of the appropriate authorities when visiting these properties.